mesosphere/dcos-commons/docs/pages/developer-guide.md

 @zone:GROUP_BY:2
 ```

-The placement rule above would apply to the `GROUP_BY` operator to zones.
+The placement rule above would apply the `GROUP_BY` operator to zones.

 ## Provisioning